rohanthundil/EduHelp/README.md

 ![alt text](images/Architecture_Diagram.png)
 ### Help Document Ingestion and Embedding
 The system begins by reading a set of pre-defined help documents (.txt files) stored locally in a help_docs folder.
-Each document is processed using the SentenceTransformer model (all-MiniLM-L6-v2) to convert its text into a high-dimensional vector embedding.
+Each document is processed using the Sentence Transformer model to convert its text into a high-dimensional vector embedding.
 This embedding represents the semantic meaning of the document.
 These vector embeddings are stored in a vector database using ChromaDB, enabling fast and accurate similarity-based retrieval.
 ### User Query Handling
 When the user submits a question (e.g., “I’m lost trying to submit my assignment”), the query is also converted into an embedding using the same SentenceTransformer.